Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"A first for the Queen of Soul".</h2 head><h3 quote align='center'>"Aretha Franklin became the first woman voted into the Rock and Roll Hall of Fame.
-More than 80 other women have entered the hall since her induction was announced on this day in 1987.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"The first prime-time State of the Union".</h2 head><h3 quote align='center'>"On this day in 1965, U.S. President Lyndon B. Johnson delivered the first prime-time televised State of the Union address, transforming a traditionally somewhat boring afternoon speech to Congress into a media event aimed at the American people.
+Johnson used the slogan \u201cGreat Society\u201d in his speech.
+What did that mean?".</h3 quote></h3 OTD